VladoVelinov/Java/JavaAdvanced/src/ObjectOrientedProgramming/README.md

-# 1. Object Oriented Programming in Java
+# 1. Object Oriented Programming in Java.

-## Exercises
+## Exercises:

 ### Exercise 1.1*
 Write a method called printSquare that takes in two integer parameters, a min and a max, and prints the numbers in the